group-o-minitwit-2024/MiniTwit/log.md

 ' refactored Database functions into dbUtils.js so it can also be run in control.sh

 Thoughts & remarks:
 * Choose Node.js as it is a good and simple library for serverside webapps.
 Has a lot of libraries in extension of npm.
 Good to integrate to since npm had libraries for flash, hashing passwords, and sqlite3 library.

+### 16/02 - Author: lakj
+Refactor:
+* Added the functionality for image gravatar to app.js and timeline.ejs